Miracle Across The Sound

-Early the next morning, Niels Bohr rose as King Gustav entered the room.
-“Thank you for granting me this audience, Your Highness.”
+Early the next morning, King Gustav entered his conference room.
+Niels Bohr rose quickly.
+Observing protocol, he bowed from the waist.
+“Thank you for granting me this audience, Your Majesty.”

 “Do you plan to stomp your feet until you get your way?”

 The King laughed.
 “Please don’t!
 Just sit and make your request.”

 “Offer asylum to Denmark’s Jews.”